What causes a boat to sink?

-One of the most common causes of sinking boats on the inland waterways is a problem with the weed hatch.
-Most often when it hasn't been secured properly to prevent ingress of water into the engine bay.
-When water comes through your weed hatch your boat can sink remarkably quickly.
+One of the most likely reasons is a problem with the weed hatch, usually when it hasn't been secured properly.
+When water comes through the weed hatch, it gets into the engine bay and your boat can sink remarkably quickly.

-A less common cause of hang-ups has been navigating locks with fenders dangling down the side, or forward and aft fenders either being in poor condition or not suitable for the purpose.
+A less common cause of hang-ups is navigating locks with fenders dangling down the side, or forward and aft fenders either being in poor condition or not suitable.

-Other hazards which could lead to sinking include navigating in flood conditions (red boards), which is never recommended, and ignoring danger signs, especially 'Don't moor here' danger signs, which are usually placed in front of underwater obstructions, ledges and sluice intakes.
+Other hazards which could lead to sinking include navigating in flood conditions (red boards), which is never recommended, and ignoring danger signage (especially 'don't moor here' signs), which are usually placed in front of underwater obstructions, ledges and sluice intakes.

 In a collision, either with another boat or waterway infrastructure, plastic and wooden craft are more prone to sinking, but some metal boats may have very thin hulls too.